 Best San Diego Restaurants with Gluten Free Options

-2Good2B is a dedicated gluten free restaurant and everything they make is also free from corn, oats, and soy.
+UPDATE: unfortunately, we have learned that 2Good2B has closed.
+2Good2Bis a dedicated gluten free restaurant and everything they make is also free from corn, oats, and soy.
 Depending on where you’re staying, it can be a bit of a drive inland as it is located in Rancho Bernardo, but it is well worth the drive!

 They have a full breakfast, lunch, and dinner menu in addition to serving all kinds of pastries (think gluten free croissants!!), breads, desserts, and even custom cakes.
 One of our favorites there was a chocolate croissant, we got one the first day and then another the last day we were there.
 As you can see, we found a lot of great food there!

 BJ’s is a large restaurant that is not dedicated gluten free, but they have good allergen procedures.
 They have their entire gluten free menu available online, including the month and year it was last updated.

 The menu includes everything you can order, along with an guide at the end that lists all menu items and the allergens they contain.
 To view the allergen/gluten free menu, visit their website, hover over MENU at the top, then click “Printable Gluten Free Menu”.